-Looking for more renovation tips and advice?
-Our guide to renovating a house tells you everything you need to know.
+Looking for more renovation advice?
+Our guide to house renovation tells you everything you need to know.

 1. The dust gets everywhere (and we mean everywhere)